All Products

 Step 1: Enable automatic sidecar proxy injection for a namespace

-After you enable automatic sidecar injection for a namespace in the ASM console, an Envoy proxy is automatically injected as a sidecar into each pod that is created in the namespace.
-These Envoy proxies comprise the data plane of the ASM instance.
+Enable automatic sidecar proxy injection for the target namespace in the ASM console.
+After you configure the namespace, an Envoy proxy is automatically injected as a sidecar into each pod created in that namespace.
+These Envoy proxies form the data plane of the ASM instance.

 In this example, automatic sidecar proxy injection is enabled for the default namespace and the vk namespace.
 For more information, see Manage global namespaces.